Boeing 767-200 Moulds in 1:400 Scale

 Boeing 767-200 in 1:400 Scale

 Until October 2018 the 767-200 hadn't gotten the attention that its rival, the A300, or brother, the 767-300 had in 1/400 scale.
 In fact there had only been two moulds made, with a total of 69 models.
 Things weren't looking to bright as only one of those moulds was available for use and it was used very infrequently.
-Fortunately in October Aeroclassics announced their first 767s on a new mould (although the first month's releases weren't advertised as Aeroclassics).
+Fortunately, in October Aeroclassics announced their first 767s on a new mould (although the first month's releases weren't advertised as Aeroclassics).
 Since then they have produced an impressive 47 models making this new mould the most heavily used already.
-Hopefully 767 releases will continue into 2020.
+More recently both NG Models and Panda Models have worked on a 767-200, but as of yet with little in the way of releases to show for it.

-Before we get to the moulds as usual we'll start with a look at the real thing (in this case with Pratt & Whitney engines):
+Here is a look at the real 767-200 (in this case with Pratt & Whitney engines):

 Gemini Jets (2005-Present)